-The Group has raised external debt financing by borrowing from credit institutions pursuant to several financing agreements and by issue of convertible bonds and secured bonds.
-Such financing agreements set out various negative and positive covenants and requirements to obtain the lender's consent for certain actions, including inter alia for further financing, providing security or creating charges over its assets, concluding lease, rental or other agreements with regard to encumbered assets granting rights to third persons, changes in the Group's corporate structure, merging with another company, changes in the share capital of any Group company's main area of activity or in competence of the Management Board, making investments to other enterprises or transfer of business or part thereof.
+The Group has raised external debt financing by borrowing from credit institutions pursuant to several financing agreements and by issue of convertible bonds, unsecured non-convertible bonds and secured bonds.
+Such financing agreements set out various negative and positive covenants and requirements to obtain the lender's consent for certain actions, including inter alia for further financing, providing security or creating charges over its assets, concluding lease, rental or other agreements with regard to encumbered assets granting rights to third persons, changes in the Group's corporate structure, merging with another company, changes in the share capital of any Group company, changes in any Group company's main area of activity or in key persons or the competence of the Management Board, making investments to other enterprises or transfer of business or part thereof.
 Some financing agreements of the Group companies also set forth the obligation of the relevant Group company to retain certain financial levels and ratios throughout the term of such agreements.

 The financing agreements of the Group prescribe that if any of the positive or negative covenants are breached or if the consent of the lender is not obtained prior to a transaction as required, such violation constitutes a material breach and the lender may accelerate the loan as well as use other remedies set out in the agreement or the law (for example, contractual penalty and/or compensation for damage).
-The financing agreements concluded by the Group companies contain various additional events of default, including cross-default provisions, whereby the Group is exposed to default risks based on contract performance under other agreements with respective lender or with other creditors.
-In addition, pursuant to the financing agreements, it is an event of default if the borrower incurs significant additional financial obligations or if there is a change of control in the borrower without the prior consent of the lender.
+The financing agreements concluded by the Group companies contain various additional events of default, including cross-default provisions, whereby the Group is exposed to default is an event of default if the borrower incurs significant additional financial obligations or if there is a change of control in the borrower without the prior consent of the lender.